Herbed Potato Salad (no eggs, no mayo)

-Herb potato salad is a perfect light summer side dish that's quick and easy to make and bursting with flavor.
-Great for picnics (no mayo), potlucks and BBQs.
+Herbed potato salad is a delicious side dish that's quick and easy to make and bursting with lemon, garlic and fresh herb flavors.

 Servings (change as needed): 6

-- 2 pounds baby potatoes, scrubbed and cut in half
+- 2 pounds baby potatoes, scrubbed and cut in half, Note 1

 - 1 teaspoon Dijon mustard

-BOIL THE POTATOES: Place potatoes in a pot.
-Cover with just enough water to cover the potatoes.
+BOIL THE POTATOES: Place potatoes in a pot of cold water.
+Use just enough water to cover the potatoes.
 Add 2 teaspoons salt.
-Bring to boil, lower to medium and cook the potatoes until easily pierced with a fork, about 8 minutes.
-Drain and put potatoes in a serving bowl.
+Bring to boil, lower to medium heat and cook the potatoes until easily pierced with a fork, about 8 minutes.
+Drain and put potatoes in a large bowl.

 MAKE THE VINAIGRETTE: Whisk the lemon, Dijon, garlic, salt and pepper in a small bowl.
 Slowly add the oil and whisk until well blended.

-COMBINE: Pour all the vinaigrette over the potatoes.
+COMBINE: Pour all the vinaigrette over the warm potatoes (or slightly cooled potatoes).
 It might look like more than you need, but it will be absorbed into the potatoes for great flavor.
 Add the green onions (or chives), herbs and lemon zest.
 Toss gently to coat the potatoes well.
 Serve warm or at room temperature.
-I often make the dish an hour or two ahead to let the flavors develop.
+I often make the dish an hour or two ahead to let the flavors develop at room temperature.

 Nutrition values are estimates based on a nutrition calculator.